StephenTetteh-Nirvana/Innorik-Task-Admin/README.md

 5. **Start the server (BackEnd)**
   - Optional - you can connect to SQL Server Management Studio to view tables.
-  NB: Please make sure the frontend is running on port 3000, by default it should be port 3000 but if you have a server running that port please close that first.
+  - Please make sure the frontend is running on port 3000, by default it should be port 3000 but if you have a server running that port please close that first.

    ```bash
    dotnet run